 Churchill worked with an almost compulsive intensity.
 Fluid impasto and scintillating colour combinations reverberated across the picture plane.
 Churchill described his particular joy in observing nature’s palette in a booklet Painting as a Pastime stating: “I cannot pretend to feel impartial about colours.
 I rejoice with the brilliant ones, and am genuinely sorry for the poor browns.”

 The South of France – Churchill’s best period

-Winston loved to travel and throughout his busy life, always found time to holiday abroad.
-Of course, his paints, brushes and easels accompanied him wherever he went.
-In particular, he was drawn to the warm climate of the South of France where like the Impressionist before him, he found the landscape especially inspiring.
+Winston loved to travel and, throughout his busy life, always found time to holiday abroad.
+Of course, his paints, brushes, and easels accompanied him wherever he went.
+In particular, he was drawn to the warm climate of the South of France where like the Impressionist before him, Winston found the landscape especially inspiring.
 He was particularly interested in the effects of light and shadow in his work, and this is seen in his most impressive compositions like “The Sunken Garden.
 Cap Martin”.
 Churchill captures the strength of the Mediterranean sun as it streaks through the leaves casting long shadows from the gnarled and twisting forms of the ancient olive trees that scatter the grove.

 A gift to Roosevelt – and a wonderful purchase for Bradd Pitt